Community-Tech-Lab/community-resilience/index.md

 {% include feature_row %}

-## Building Stronger, Connected Communities
+### Building Stronger, Connected Communities

 In an increasingly unpredictable world, community resilience is essential for ensuring safety, connectivity, and preparedness during emergencies.
 This platform provides resources, strategies, and tools to empower communities to take control of their emergency communication needs.
 By combining innovative technologies, collaborative planning, and a commitment to inclusivity, we aim to support neighborhoods in building local capacity and fostering long-term resilience.
 Together, we can create robust systems that connect, protect, and adapt to the challenges ahead.

-### Goals & Outcomes:
+Some of the goals and outcomes of this platform and its modules include:

 - **Capacity Building**: Train and support community stewards to manage and deploy Portable Network Kits (PNKs) for emergency communication efforts.
 - **Collaborative Planning**: Co-develop and maintain an Emergency Communications Plan (ECP) that reflects local needs, assets, and vulnerabilities.